-To evaluate the effectiveness of candidate dengue vaccine formulations, it is prudent to develop an appropriate challenge model.
-To this end, this first-in-human study will examine the safety and effectiveness of the Dengue 4 Live Virus Human Challenge (DENV-4-LVHC) product and assess the ability of this virus strain to elicit an uncomplicated dengue-like illness.
+To evaluate the effectiveness of candidate dengue vaccine formulations, and to refine our understanding of correlates of dengue protection, it is prudent to develop an appropriate challenge model.
+To this end, this study will examine the level of protection following Dengue 1 Live Virus Human Challenge (DENV-1-LVHC) product in volunteers previously vaccinated with heterologous prime boost utilizing Tetravalent Dengue Virus (TDEN) Purified Inactivated Vaccine (PIV) and Tetravalent Dengue Virus Live Attenuated Vaccine (LAV) as compared to unvaccinated, healthy control volunteers.
+We will further examine the safety and effectiveness of the DENV-1-LVHC and assess the ability of this virus strain to elicit an uncomplicated dengue-like illness.